MissingMaps/blog/2017-01-07-gps-tracks.md

 banner: https://arcmaps.s3.amazonaws.com/share/blog-pictures/motorbike_road.jpg
 date: 2017-01-07
 author: Emily Eros
-excerpt: "Red Cross volunteers on motorbikes logged 72,000 km of GPS tracks in West Africa.
-Here's what we did with the data, and how we did it."
+excerpt: "Red Cross volunteers on motorbikes logged 72,000 km of GPS tracks during border mapping in West Africa.
+We used these data to get under the clouds and add roads to OSM that can't be seen from satellite imagery.
+These roads connect some of the most remote communities in the region.
+Here's how we processed the dataset and what we were able to do with it."
 published: true
 tags: [West Africa, Field Mapping, Red Cross, GPS, osmAnd, roads]
 permalink: /blog/:year/:month/:day/:title/